lnbits/compliance/README.md

 Records are maintained by a local professionals, such as legal, accountants, and compliance officers.
 Their details are available once you select a region.

 ### Get involved
-Interested in contributing?
-Add a pull request.
+Do you work in compliance and interested in contributing?
+Add a pull request to `/static/docs/YOUR-COUNTRY`